 Do I have to go back to work if I am not ready?

 If your doctor says you are not medically cleared to return, you should not return.
-If your employer is pressuring you, we can help protect your rights.
+If your injury prevents you from returning to your previous job, you may be entitled to additional benefits, retraining, or job placement assistance.
+However, if your employer is pressuring you, we can help protect your rights.

 Every case is different.
 If you have questions not covered here, contact us for personal answers from a workers comp lawyer in Woodbury you can trust.